 When it comes to disability benefits, there are basically two types: SSDI and SSI.
 The acronym SSDI stands for social security disability insurance, while SSI stands for supplemental security income.

 Your current living arrangements will not have an impact on SSDI payments.
 However, they can affect the amount of your SSI payment.
-For more information about social security benefits and the impact of your living arrangements on receiving those benefits, you should speak with a knowledgeable California social security benefits attorney today.
+For more information about social security benefits and the impact of your living arrangements on receiving those benefits, you should speak with a knowledgeable Orange County social security benefits attorney today.

 How Do SSI Benefits Differ from SSDI Benefits?

 There are numerous differences between SSI benefits and SSDI benefits.
 In contrast to SSDI, SSI is a federal benefits program that is based upon need.
 Moreover, for an individual to even be eligible to receive SSI benefits, he or she must satisfy certain qualifications.
-In order to be eligible, an individual’s assets, income, and other resources must fall below a certain threshold.
+To be eligible, an individual’s assets, income, and other resources must fall below a certain threshold.
 That’s where your current living arrangements might come into play.